How to Plant, Grow, and Care For Aster Flowering Plants

 For a pop of pink and purple color, try ‘Purple Dome’, a compact New England aster growing 18 inches tall.
 ‘Alma Poetschke’ is another popular New England aster with intense pink blooms that make a colorful statement in fall.

-Those preferring more muted tones can try ‘Sky Blue’, ‘Sapphire’ or ‘Blue Lagoon’ for soft purple-blue flowers dotted across your garden beds.
+Those preferring asters with a muted blue tone can try a blue aster variety, like the ‘Sky Blue’, ‘Sapphire’ or ‘Blue Lagoon’ for softer blueish-purple flowers dotted across your garden beds.

 Frikart’s aster, hailing from Europe, blooms early and for a long time, creating interest across the seasons.
 It is also one of the best asters to propagate by cuttings, with a high success rate.